hfhchan/irg/kVariants.md

 # Introduction
 `kVariants.txt` is a tab separated file of CJK ideographs variants.
-Information was collected by looking up dictionary sources quoted by the Unihan Database.
+Information was collected by looking up dictionary sources such as Kangxi Zidian, Hanyu Dazidian, and other sources quoted by the MOE Dictionary.

 # Format
 The file is split into three columns: